1st July 2015

 The award, which has been made jointly to a team from ETO and Guildhall School of Music & Drama, was announced yesterday evening (30 June), after seven teams took part in a competitive ‘Dragon’s Den’ style pitch process to industry experts.

-ETO and Guildhall School plan to use the award to fund new research into how opera-goers see the live art form.
+ETO and Guildhall School plan to use the award to fund new research into how opera-goers see the live art form, with help from partners at Hackney Empire and Mousetrap Theatre Projects.
 The research results will then in turn inform the development of new digital or non-digital enhancements to future ETO performances.

 During the pitching process yesterday, each team was invited to individually pitch their ideas to a judging panel of six experts including Chris Moore (UK Trade & Investment), Vicky-Marie Gibbons (Bethnal Green Ventures) and Steve Legg (IBM Corporation).